docker-mailserver/docker-mailserver/docs/content/a-mail-server's-101.md

 Fetching an email:   MUA <--------------------------------------- MDA
 ```

-There may be other moving parts or sub-divisions (for instance, at several point along the chain, specialized programs may be analyzing, filtering, bouncing, editing… the exchanged emails).
+There may be other moving parts or sub-divisions (for instance, at several points along the chain, specialized programs may be analyzing, filtering, bouncing, editing… the exchanged emails).

 In a nutshell, docker-mailserver provides you with the following components: